-(e) Stock-based compensation
+Stock-based compensation

-The Company accounts for stock-based compensation, including stock options, using the fair value method as prescribed by IFRS 2.
-Under this method, the fair value of stock options at the date of grant is amortized over the vesting period and the offsetting credit is recorded as an increase in contributed surplus.
+The Company accounts for stock-based compensation, including stock options and restricted stock units, using the fair value method as prescribed by IFRS 2.
+Under this method, the fair value of stock options and restricted stock units at the date of grant is amortized over the vesting period and the offsetting credit is recorded as an increase in contributed surplus.

-For the year ended December 31, 2017, the Company recorded stock-based compensation expense of \$828,000 (2016 - \$0).
+For the year ended December 31, 2018, the Company recorded stock-based compensation expense of \$2,702,000 (December 31, 2017 - \$828,000).
+A summary of stock-based compensation is provided below: